amusecode/amuse/doc/tutorial/most_massive_from_salpeter.rst

     >>> from amuse.lab import *

-but here we will import the required module and function manually for clarity:
+But here we will import the required module and function manually for clarity:

 .. code-block:: python